 They say money can’t buy happiness and it is a definite truth.
 There is no salary in the world that could keep an employee happy if they don’t fit in at the office, and the numbers prove it!
 Did you know that 8 in 10 employees report that working a job with poor cultural alignment had a negative impact on their mental well-being?
 Both happiness and sadness are contagious.
 When one or two workers are feeling depressed, burnt out, or anxious, the others on the team feel it too.
 Negative feelings can spread like wildfire around the office.
 But when you hire for culture, you’ll notice that not only is your team happier, but they take more pride in their work.

 Creativity and Productivity Boom

 Bottom line: Technical skills can always be taught, but you can’t change people to fit your culture.
-So find the right people for your organization.
-Try the Workzinga Culture Fit Assessment today!
+To find the right people for your organization.
+Try the Workzinga Culture Alignment Assessment today!